Who we are

 WordPress.com Stats

 Activity Tracked: Post and page views, video plays (if videos are hosted by WordPress.com), outbound link clicks, referring URLs and search engine terms, and country.
-When this module is enabled, Jetpack also tracks performance on each page load that includes the Javascript file used for tracking stats.
-This is exclusively for aggregate performance tracking across Jetpack sites in order to make sure that our plugin and code is not causing performance issues.
-This includes the tracking of page load times and resource loading duration (image files, Javascript files, CSS files, etc.).
 The site owner has the ability to force this feature to honor DNT settings of visitors.
 By default, DNT is currently not honored.

 WordPress.com Toolbar